 How is skin cancer diagnosed and treated?

 Any time that an incision is made in the skin, there will be a scar.
 The goal is to minimize and camouflage this scar.
-Dr. Lieberman accomplishes this by orienting the incision to remove the skin cancer in a direction that will leave the least noticeable scar.
+This is accomplished by orienting the incision to remove the skin cancer in a direction that will leave the least noticeable scar.
 There are natural lines on the face and neck and when an incision is parallel to one of these lines, the scar is not as evident as one that runs in a different direction.
 This attention to aesthetics is important to patients, especially when the features of the face are involved.